salmanub/pb/src/pages/en/construction-audits/index.md

 ## What is a Technical Construction Audit and When Should You Consider One?

 A technical construction audit is a comprehensive and independent examination of an ongoing or recently completed construction project.
-Think of it as a high-precision "MOT" for your investment.
+Think of it as a high-precision inspection for your investment.
 It's not based on opinions, but on the **objective verification** of three fundamental pillars: that the **quality** matches what was agreed upon, that the **costs** align with the actual work executed, and that the entire process complies with **current regulations**.

 You should consider an audit if you find yourself in any of these situations: